Compliance

 Gifts

-The UW School of Dentistry (UWSOD) benefits greatly from the ongoing generosity and support of its donors, be they private individuals or commercial entities.
+The UW School of Dentistry (UWSOD) benefits from the ongoing generosity and support of its donors, be they private individuals or commercial entities.
 School Administrators, Program Directors, or their designees will notify Advancement of all gifts and donations to the School.
 Gift and donation proposals must also be reported to Advancement for review prior to acceptance.
 Advancement will track all gifts and in-kind donations.
 Donors will receive formal acknowledgement from the UWSOD.

-There are some Items that all state employees may receive
+There are some Items that all state employees may receive:

 • Items from family/friends when clear beyond reasonable doubt there is not any intent to gain influence in the School or individual’s decision-making